karolinagrzeszkiewicz/client-server-chat/README.md

 In order to launch the server open the terminal and from the root of this repository type:

 ```
-dune build
+make
-dune exec -- client_server_chat server
+./bin/client_server_chat server
 ```
-this is going to launch a server with the defulat IP address 127.0.0.1 and default port number 1234.
+this is going to launch a server with the default IP address 127.0.0.1 and default port number 1234.
 In order to customize the IP address and port number type:
 ```
-dune exec -- client_server_chat server <IP address> <port number>
+./bin/client_server_chat server <IP address> <port number>
 ```
 instead.

 Similarly, to launch a client connecting to a server with given IP address and port number open a new terminal window and from the root of the repository type:
 ```
-dune exec -- client_server_chat client <IP address> <port number>
+./bin/client_server_chat client <IP address> <port number>
 ```
 where failure to provide the above-mentioned parameters will result in the client connecting to the server that is currently online.